Yazwh0/BitMagic.Documentation/Index.md

 - a source-level **debugger**, so you step, breakpoint and inspect the X16 like any modern language;
 - an **emulator** for the X16, which the debugger runs and which also ships standalone.

-Compatibility with real hardware is good but not 100%.
+BitMagic's emulator is close to the official X16 emulator but not a perfect match.
 You can follow the open issues on [GitHub](https://github.com/Yazwh0/BitMagic/issues).

 BitMagic rounds off the sharp corners of 65c02 development, making retro dev fun!

+Install it from the [VSCode marketplace](vscode:extension/yazwh0.bitmagic) or [Open VSX](https://open-vsx.org/extension/yazwh0/bitmagic) for VSCodium, or search for `BitMagic` in your editor, then head to [Getting Started](/getting-started).

 ## Start here